jfrack/CSCI-E15-P3/README.md

 their attention to the layout and functionality rather than the content of the site.

 * The Random User Generator creates fake user accounts than can be leveraged to initially seed databases and aid in website testing.
-The tool yields a few options including birthdate, profile, and password generation.
+The tool yields a few options including user ID, password, email, birthdate, profile, and a security image.

 ## Demo